jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds.md

 ## Installation

 The Spotlight Diagnostic Server is a Windows service.
-For specifications see the Spotlight on SQL Server Enterprise Release Notes.
+For specifications see the Spotlight Enterprise Release Notes.

 The Spotlight Diagnostic Server is installed by the Spotlight installer.